- Schools & Departments

 - About RCSI

-The main aim of the initiative was to introduce attendees to the ‘life of a student at RCSI Bahrain’ and the ‘life of a doctor’ by engaging them in a host of academic and non-academic activities.
+45 students from 16 high schools across Abu Dhabi and Dubai attended over two days, which aimed to introduce participants to the ‘life of a student at RCSI Bahrain’ and the ‘life of a doctor’, by engaging them in a host of academic and non-academic activities.